 We currently offer three distinct plans in Flow: Basic, Plus, and Pro.
 The plan you choose will come down to the features your team requires, and the problems you’re trying to solve.

-The Flow Basic plan is a great basic plan for teams of up to 25 that are just starting out, looking for a simple task and project manager, or work in a smaller department with fewer complex needs.
+The Flow Basic plan is a great basic plan for teams that are looking for a simple task and project manager, or work in a smaller department with fewer complex needs.
 It includes all of our main features — what we consider the essentials for project planning.

 Tasks are at the core of Flow, and often at the core of our work.
 They’re the actionable assignments that we all work on.
 Because of this there’s no limit to how many Tasks you can have with Basic Flow.